ellipt01/l1l2inv2/README.md

 ### For quite large problem

 If size of the matrix X is too large, memory allocation will fail and calc.sh will terminate abnormally.
-This is because calc.sh stores matrix X in memory at one time.
+This is because calc.sh tries to store the matrix X in memory at one time.
 If you treat a large X, that is, when you use very fine grid and/or large observation data, the script calc_xmat.sh is available.
 This script does not store X in memory, but in files, and read them when needed.